Getting Started with the cf CLI

 .

-The cf CLI supports the following languages:
+The cf CLI supports these languages:

 - Chinese (simplified):